yang530/portfolio_site_source/README.md

 *"More of My Works" will open page /MyWorks.

 4. MyWorks page
 *This page fetches data from an a local JSON file and display information of works (projects) I have worked on.

+5. Responsive Design
+*The website is now fully responsive.

+## Backend Features

+1. corsProxy.js in server folder is an Express.js middleware.
+2. corsProxy.js carries out server side rendering of the React site.
+3. corsProxy.js executes API calls on the server side for the client site to be around CORS restrict of browser.

 # Getting Started with Create React App